rotki/rotki/docs/installation_guide.rst

        rotki/rotki:latest

 This will start a new container that stores the data and logs into a ``.rotki`` directory under the user’s home directory.
-Will will be able to find your account data (databases etc) under the ``.rotki/data`` directory.
+You will be able to find your account data (databases etc) under the ``.rotki/data`` directory.